JoeAnonimist/blog/docs/qt_widgets/03_layouts/02_hbox_layout.md

 3. Add the widgets and add them to the layout using `QHBoxLayout.addWidget()` in order you want them to appear in the layout.

-We also add some interactivity to the window by handling the `QPushButtons` click events and set `QLabel`'s text to the current time.
+We also add some interactivity to the window by handling the `QPushButton`'s click events and set `QLabel`'s text to the time the button was clicked.
 This brings us to an important point: Qt is more than a GUI framework - it is packed with features that you could use in a non-GUI application.
-But so is Python, the 'batteries included' programming language which leads to duplication of functionality, and it's up to the developer to decide whether to use eg. Python's `time`, Qt's `QTime` or something entirely different.
+But so is Python, the 'batteries included' programming language, which leads to duplication of functionality, and it's up to the developer to decide whether to use eg. Python's `time`, Qt's `QTime` or something entirely different.

 Here are a few Qt classes from the `QtCore` namespace just to get the taste of what is available: